 I wanted the looseness of wealth like a huge, high thread count sheet that I could drape across my life and tuck myself inside of.
 I didn’t want to face the level of responsibility that comes with living an empowered life.
 I didn’t believe, secretly, that I could handle it.

-I stayed in a marriage that was wrong for me and hazardous for me for many, many years despite my Soul yelling at me daily through a fog horn and despite all the tripped fire alarms and clear signs that I needed to get the hell out.
+I stayed in a marriage that was wrong for me for many, many years despite my Soul yelling at me daily through a fog horn and despite all the tripped fire alarms and clear signs that I needed to go.

 I stayed for a lot of complicated reasons but the overwhelming one was the idea that I was incapable of managing money on my own.
+This belief system is not uncommon for women.
 My resistance to facing the fears of my own incompetence and reckoning with my secret need for ignorance and hiding places kept me, ironically, in a situation that was a million times more painful than the work of taking responsibility for myself.

 I think of my accountant as my healer in many ways.
 The first time I came to her office, my divorce was still unfolding and I was an unhinged, terrified mess.
 I remember telling her: I need to ask you a lot of dumb questions and I need you to be extremely patient with me, is that ok?

 But she waved the question away like it was unnecessary.
-She told me I’d done something extremely brave by leaving.
 She witnessed my struggle without pitying me.
 And I defined the tone of our relationship as a vulnerable, honest one by calling out the thing I was afraid of.
 This deactivated my shame’s power over me.

 We don’t have to pretend that we know what we’re talking about.
 Our work is to choose people to support us.
 People that we feel comfortable sharing the full, unedited extent of our ignorance with.